 |---|---|---|---|

-| License Coverage | Full Oracle JDK rights.
-OEM requires separate terms. | OpenJDK build + support.
-Often includes redistribution rights. | GPL license.
+| Licence Coverage | Full Oracle JDK rights.
+OEM requires separate terms. | OpenJDK build plus support.
+Often includes redistribution rights. | GPL licence.
 No fees to run or embed. |

-| Support & Updates | Regular patches, bug fixes, phone/web support.
+| Support & Updates | Regular patches, bug fixes, phone and web support.
 LTS through 2030+. | Patches closely tracking Oracle, sometimes longer timelines.
 SLA support. | Community-driven.
-LTS updates 6-12 months; self-patch beyond that. |
+LTS updates 6–12 months.
+Self-patch beyond that. |

 | Compliance Risk | Minimal if correctly licensed.
-Audit exposure if undercounting employees. | Low — not using Oracle binaries.
+Audit exposure if undercounting employees. | Low.
+Not using Oracle binaries.
 Ensure no Oracle JDK remnants. | Low for Oracle.
 Must remove all Oracle JDK installations. |

 | Pros | Official Oracle support.
-Any Oracle-only features.
+Oracle-only features.
 Simplified compliance. | Significant savings.
 Flexible support.
 No Oracle audit worries.
 Legacy Java support. | Zero cost.
 Full independence.
 Open-source transparency. |

 | Cons | Expensive per-employee model.
 Vendor lock-in.
 Future price hikes. | Another vendor relationship.
 Migration effort.
 Some cost. | No direct support.
 Must stay on top of upgrades.
 Shorter support window. |